By Mike Hopkins

 There are a few different ways to run extra speakers in your home.
 One option is to run the wire directly from a receiver, meaning the volume on your receiver controls the volume on the speaker.
 One nice feature available on most new home theater receivers is the addition of a powered or assignable second zone.
 Some receivers even have three or even four separate zone controls.
 A powered second zone on a home theater receiver will allow the addition of one pair of speakers to be used independently at the same time using a separate source.
 For example, you can be watching a movie in your living room in 5.1 channel surround sound, while the second zone, perhaps the kitchen, can be listening to a CD at the same time.
 Many manufacturers call this multi-room, multi-source capability.
 While the second powered zone feature is a great addition, it is really only intended to be used with one pair of speakers.
 If your 7.1 receiver doesn’t have a separate powered second zone, in most cases the 6th and 7th channel will be assignable to a second zone.
 Huh?
 What this means is that your 7 channel receiver can run 7 speakers only, so you can choose between a 5.1 system and two “zone two” speakers, or a full 7.1 system.
 If you want to run a 7.1 system and an additional pair of speakers, you will need another amplifier for the second zone.

-If you are looking for more volume and higher quality sound the third option is to install a distribution amplifier.
-Similar to a speaker selector device, a distribution amplifier allows you to run multiple speaker pairs.
+If you are looking for more volume and higher quality sound the third option is to install a multi channel amplifier.
+Similar to a speaker selector device, a multi channel amplifier allows you to run multiple speaker pairs.
 It improves the sound quality by adding an amplifier to the mix.
 This will give you more volume along with better sound quality.
-Distribution amplifiers range in price from a few hundred dollars to a few thousand dollars depending on the number of channels, power output and sophistication of the controls.
+Multi channel amplifiers range in price from a few hundred dollars to a few thousand dollars depending on the number of channels, power output and sophistication of the controls.
 Think about how you will use your system most often and get the amplifier that suits your needs.
-If you only plan to have one source and one volume control throughout your entire house, you can get by with a much less expensive distribution amp.
+If you only plan to have one source and one volume control throughout your entire house, you can get by with a much less expensive amplifier.
 If you want to control the volume in every zone separately and have multiple sources, you will need to spend a lot more.

 Running Your Wires